Find Affordable College Courses

 Garden City, NY

-Nassau Community College did quite well in this year’s ranking of the most popular places for music students to get a associate degree.
-It came in at #6 on the list.
-Nassau Community College is a fairly large public school located in the large suburb of Garden City.
+Nassau Community College came in at #6 in this year’s edition of the Most Popular Music Associate Degree Schools in the Middle Atlantic Region ranking.
+Nassau Community College is a fairly large public school located in the suburb of Garden City.

 About 36% of the students majoring in music at the school are women while 64% are male.